 Regularisation of Migrants

 Since the 1980s, large numbers of migrant workers from Cambodia, Myanmar, and Lao PDR have migrated across porous borders to Thailand and contributed significantly to its economic and cultural development.
-Over the years, the Thai government has developed a number of systems for the regularisation of these migrants (to learn more about these processes, please refer to the Further Reading section below).
+Over the years, the Thai government has developed a number of systems for the regularisation of these migrants (to learn more about these processes, please refer to the Resource Hub section below).
 Attempts to meet labour demands and manage migration at the same time, have resulted in ad hoc registration policies that have been developed with little long-term vision.
 Restrictive conditions attached to registration also have the opposite outcome of protecting migrants.

 A border crossing between Poi Pet, Banteay Meanchey, Cambodia and Aranyaprathet, Sa Kaeo, Thailand (Photo: MMN/ John Hulme)